yuyuan1yu/yuyuan1yu.github.io/_pages/research.md

    heightened smuggling-related criminal activity, and deteriorating performance among affected firms.
    To quantify the welfare effects, we develop a hybrid sufficient-statistic framework that integrates reduced-form evasion elasticities with structural estimates of shadow costs.
    We find that the environmental gains more than offset the costs of smuggling and losses from distortions.

+## Work in Progress

+1. "Dam Good for Trade" (with Hanwei Huang, Yu-Hsiang Lei, and Yan Lei).